TheGreatFable/AboutAliYazbek/index.md

 ## Ali Yazbek

 Ali M. Yazbek is a multicultural entrepreneur, financier, and information technology professional.
 He is a highly qualified individual specializing in enterprise systems, business intelligence, investments and financial services.
-He has knowledge in the areas of financial risk assessment, database system administration, business intelligence analysis, portfolio optimization and information technology management.
+He has knowledge in the areas of database system administration, business intelligence analysis, portfolio optimization and information technology management.

 Graduated from Kingston Business School in London.
 He then pursued an MBA from the University of Sagesse and a MIAGE degree from the University of Bordeaux.
-He also planned to get his PhD from a reputable research institution.

 Mr. Ali is passionate about improving the financial well-being of clients with offers, products and services.

-## Professional Experience

-STAND BY
-In Progress.
-TBD
-...
-k:)...
-...

 ## Education